tauri-apps/plugins-workspace/plugins/authenticator/README.md

 ## Usage

-First you need to register the core plugin with Tauri:
+First, you need to register the authenticator plugin with Tauri:

 `src-tauri/src/main.rs`